hajimashi/test-patterns-workshop/README.md

 6. As a help you may refer `pl.kraqa.web.KraQATest` sample test and use google

 ## Task 4a
 1. Checkout `task4` branch (`git checkout task4`)
 2. Think of all test cases that you would create for class `pl.kraqa.library.Order`
 3. Concentrate on `calculatePrice()` method
 4. Write down those test cases on the side note.

 ## Task 4b
 1. Implement all of test cases you discovered

+## Task 5
+1. Checkout `task5` branch (`git checkout task5`)
+2. Open `pl.kraqa.web.KraQATest` class
+3. Implement test checking that form will not accept invalid emails

+## Task 6
+1. Checkout `task6` branch (`git checkout task6`)
+2. Open `pl.kraqa.web.KraQATest` class
+3. Implement test checking that there is a link on each kraqa.pl page that is redirecting to the home page.

+## Task 7
+1. Checkout `task7` branch (`git checkout task7`)
+2. Open `pl.kraqa.library.Library`
+3. Create an unit test for `returnBook` method not modifying `build.gradle` file